 - Improve auditability (every step could be logged) and control over error-prone manual activities that elevate risk and noncompliance

 - Manage user access privileges/segregation of duties risk; for example, use of a specialized security matrix authorizes bots only to perform the tasks assigned to them

 - Implement security controls to protect credentials during robotic session run-time; for example, use of single sign-on (SSO) with lightweight directory access protocol (LDAP) supports secured logon to RPA interface

 - Enforce passwords consistently across robotic sessions and centralize robotic identity and access management process; leverage encrypted credential managers to prevent leakage of credentials

 Data identification and protection

-- Conduct compliance assessment to data regulations for use of robotics and automation
+- Conduct compliance assessment to data regulations for the use of robotics and automation

-- Monitoring of sensitive data processed by robotics/automation to verify compliance with usage policies
+- Monitoring of sensitive data processed to verify compliance with usage policies

-- Gather log data from controller and bot runners to provide an audit trail of activities, monitoring for abnormal spikes in activity, access of systems and use of privileged accounts
+- Gathering log data from controller and bot runners in order to provide an audit trail of activities such as monitoring for abnormal spikes inactivity, system access and use of privileged accounts.

-- Conduct vulnerability scanning of your robotics platform and execute threat modelling exercises of robotics sessions to determine technical weaknesses or process gaps
+- Conducting vulnerability scanning of your robotics platform and execute threat modeling exercises to determine technical weaknesses or process gaps.